TunnRL/TunnRL_TBM_maintenance/README.md

 1. The recommended way is to use the `poetry` system to set up the environment and install all dependencies.
 Poetry is stricter on depedencies than conda and define all depedencies in a human readable way through the categorized `pyproject.toml` file.
 The
 `poetry.lock` defines exact version of all dependencies.

-   Before you start, make sure you have installed `pyenv` to control your python version and `poetry` for environment and package handling.
+   Before you start, make sure you have installed `pyenv` to install and control your python version and `poetry` for environment and package handling.
 Install the python version defined in `.python-version` and continue. **NOTE**: the code in this branch is made to run in Linux, but will most likely also run in Windows.
 If you haven't got linux you can run linux from windows by activating Window Subsystem for Linux: https://learn.microsoft.com/en-us/windows/wsl/install